-The Citrix WANOP Client Plug-in is a software based network accelerator that runs on Windows laptops and workstations, providing acceleration anywhere, not just at offices with WANOP appliances.
-It is ideal for remote workers.
-It connects to a Citrix WANOP appliance at the other end of the link (typically in the data center or cloud).
+The Citrix WANOP Client Plug-in is a software based network accelerator that runs on Windows laptops and workstations, providing acceleration anywhere, not just at offices with WANOP Client Plug-in appliances.
+It connects to a Citrix WANOP appliance at the other end of the link.

-The principles of WANOP Client Plug-in operation are generally the same as those of a WANOP appliance.
+The principles of WANOP Client Plug-in operation are generally the same as those of a WANOP Client Plug-in appliance.
 For topics not included in the plug-in documentation, see the larger documentation set.